Updated October 2019

 The Australian medical equipment industry sector has consistently provided good prospects for U.S. exporters.
-Australia is the 8th largest export market for U.S. manufacturers of medical technology products and the 3rd largest market in the Asia Pacific region after Japan and China.
+Australia is the 8th largest market for US exporters of medical products, and the 3rd largest market in the Asia Pacific Region after Japan and China.
 Australia is a competitive and mature market, and there is demand for a full range of innovative medical equipment.
 The Australian population generally expects a high standard of medical treatment and there is a continuing need for state-of-the-art medical products.
 U.S. companies compete with other well-established multinational suppliers in the market.

-The Medical Technology Association of Australia reports that the industry had a turnover of approximately US$8.9 billion in 2012 – 2013 (including IVDs and dental equipment).
+The Medical Technology Association of Australia reports that in 2017, the medical devices industry had a market valuation of approximately US$4.6 billion.
 The Australian market for medical technology represents a little less than two percent of the global market.
-Australia’s spending on healthcare is approximately 9.7 percent of GDP, similar to the United Kingdom and Canada but less than the United States (17 percent).
+Australia’s spending on healthcare is approximately 10% of GDP, similar to the United Kingdom but less than the United States (17%).

 U.S. medical technology is traditionally well received in Australia due to its perceived high quality.
 The market is sophisticated, mature, and quick to adopt new healthcare technologies.
 Importers seek to obtain cost-effective and innovative products that will improve patient outcomes and reduce healthcare costs.

-Approximately 80 percent of medical devices and diagnostics used in the market are imports.
-The three major suppliers are the United States, the European Union and Japan.
+Approximately 80% of medical devices and diagnostics used in the market are imports.
+The three major suppliers are the United States, the European Union, and China.

 Health provision and funding comes from the government (public) and non-government (private) sectors.
-The Federal and State governments fund approximately 68 percent of total health expenditure and the private sector funds the remaining 32 percent.
+The Federal and State governments fund approximately 70% of total health expenditure, and the private sector funds the remaining 30%.
 The private sector is comprised of individuals, private health insurers, and other non-government funding sources.
-The proportion of total health funding from private health insurance funds is approximately 8 percent.
-Under Australia’s government-funded healthcare scheme, the Government is the primary purchaser of medical equipment.
-Depending upon the type of products, public hospitals generally account for approximately 70 percent of purchases of medical equipment, with the remaining 30 percent from the private sector.
+Approximately 45% of Australians have private health insurance.
+Under Australia’s government-funded healthcare scheme, the government is the primary purchaser of medical equipment.
+Depending upon the type of products, public hospitals generally account for approximately 70% of purchases of medical equipment, with the remaining 30% from the private sector.
 Prices and volumes are influenced by government healthcare policies and provisions of public healthcare services.